 For the Department of Emergency Care & Rescue: Master’s Degree in this field or a terminal degree in a related health science or education discipline and current professional certification, license or equivalent within a related emergency medicine organization in the primary area of responsibility.

-For the Department of Health Administrative Services: Doctorate in this field or related discipline and current professional certification or license, if applicable, within the assigned teaching discipline in the primary area of responsibility.
+For the Department of Health Administrative Services: Research-based doctorate in this field or related discipline and current professional certification or license, if applicable, within the assigned teaching discipline in the primary area of responsibility.

-For the Department of Health Sciences: Doctorate in a health science or a related health science discipline.
+For the Department of Health Sciences: Doctorate in health sciences or a related health science discipline.

+For the Department of Medical Laboratory Sciences: Research-based doctorate or Master’s Degree in this field or related discipline, and current professional certification or license within the assigned teaching discipline in the primary area of responsibility.

-For the School of Nursing: (1) degree in this field or related discipline, current unencumbered RN or APRN license, and three years in the discipline of primary responsibility or (2) Master's degree in Nursing and current unencumbered RN or APRN license if teaching only in the licensed practical nursing (LPN) and/or associate degree (AD) level nursing programs.
+For the School of Nursing: ( Doctorate or Master’s degree in this field, , current unencumbered RN or APRN license, and three years in the discipline of primary responsibility.

 For the Department of Radiologic Sciences: Master’s Degree in this field or related discipline and current active status with the American Registry of Radiologic Technologists.